twentyciasia/100-days-of-code/log-nhatnh.md

 ### D8
 - Learn something new about Ng5 Service worker
    - https://medium.com/codingthesmartway-com-blog/angular-5-service-worker-b722e571e306
 - Clone an app from github and read codes to get deeper about Ng Material.

+### D9
+- Apply material to Angular App
+- Make Css to look nicer ( Gonna ask Thanh for helping :)